storj/docs/app/(docs)/object-mount/user-guides/ml/page.md

 (cuno) $ python3 demo/verify.py
 ```

-### Using Object Mount Mount
+### Using Object Mount on FUSE

-To use Object Mount Mount with your object storage data, you will need to configure your Python scripts to look for data inside the mount.
+To use Object Mount on FUSE with your object storage data, you will need to configure your Python scripts to look for data inside the mount.

 #### Example usage